GST Rebate for First-Time Homebuyers

 Be a Canadian citizen or permanent resident.

-Not have owned and lived in a home in the current or previous four calendar years.
+Not have owned a home in the current or previous four calendar years.

 The home must be intended as the primary place of residence, and the buyer must be the first occupant.
 This rebate will not apply to investors or corporate buyers.